-Presidential candidate Elizabeth Warren came under scrutiny the other day.
-Her transgression: saying that she lost a teaching job in 1971 because she was pregnant.
+Presidential candidate Elizabeth Warren came under scrutiny back in 2019.
+Her transgression?
+Saying that she lost a teaching job in 1971 because she was pregnant.
 While there might be an argument about whether or not she was officially “fired” for her pregnancy, the fact remains that, even almost 50 years later, pregnancy discrimination at work is still a thing.

 “I was pregnant, but nobody knew it,” Warren told CBS News.
 “And then a couple of months later when I was six months pregnant and it was pretty obvious, the principal called me in, wished me luck, and said he was going to hire someone else for the job.”